dansmyers/ComputerOrganizationAndArchitecture/Labs/3-Assemble.md

 ### Addressing Modes
 Here is the first key to ARM programming: everything happens with registers.

-  - Data is loaded into registers
+  - Values are loaded into registers.
-  - Arithmetic and logical operations always take their arguments from registers and put their results back into a register
+  - Arithmetic and logical operations always take their arguments from registers and put their results back into a register.

-In ARM, there is no way to perform a calculation **without first** loading the data into registers.
+In ARM, there is no way to perform a calculation **without first loading the data into registers**.

 A way of loading data is called an **addressing mode**.
 So far, we've seen one mode, **immediate addressing**, where the data is specified as part of the command.